 Like the college experience itself, the benefits of a study abroad experience are potentially life-changing but difficult to measure.
 For years, study abroad professionals relied on personal anecdotes of participants, often relayed years after the study abroad experience.
 More sophisticated research - both qualitative and quantitative - has categorized and, in some cases, tracked, study abroad benefits.
 These include:

 - Academic Performance.
 In a recent longitudinal study conducted by the Institute for the International Education of Students (IES), 87% of respondents said that their study abroad program influenced their subsequent educational experiences.
 Researchers at the University of Georgia are finding that an academic experience abroad can reinvigorate or even greatly improve a student's GPA.
-At Clark, we also enhance the overall academic experience by offering study abroad programs at universities that offer additional courses and particular academic strengths.
+At Clark, we enhance the overall academic experience by offering study abroad programs at universities that offer opportunities to complement students' academic and career goals.

 - Global Outlook.
 This is one of the most important potential benefits of a study abroad experience.
 Noting that Americans typically score very low on culture and geography tests, researchers have more recently termed "global competence" as a necessary component of a college education.
 Study abroad is an important way of enhancing that component.
 In the IES study, 82% of respondents said that study abroad contributed to their developing a more sophisticated way of looking at the world.
 Most Clark students indicate a similar response on our program evaluations.

 - Personal Growth.
-Perhaps the most recognized benefit of study abroad, the idea that study abroad promotes personal and intellectual growth, dates back hundreds of years, even before "study abroad," as we know it today, existed.
-Today, educators have traced the impact of study abroad on student development.
-The IES study found that 97% of respondents said study abroad served as a catalyst for increased maturity; 96% reported increased self-confidence; and 73% said study abroad continues to influence the decisions they make in their family life.
+Research has connected postive impacts between the study abroad experience and positive personality development.
+An IES study found that 97% of respondents said study abroad served as a catalyst for increased maturity; 96% reported increased self-confidence; and 73% said study abroad continues to influence the decisions they make in their family life.